Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 At long last, we’ve reached the second last and arguably one of the most important steps in the Japanese skincare routine: the moisturizer.

-As most people would know, moisturizers are used to deeply hydrate the skin and lock in the moisture and active ingredients from previous products used.
+Moisturizers deeply hydrate the skin and lock in the active ingredients from previous products used.

-It is important to use a decent moisturizer because a lacking one will affect the effectiveness of your previous products and may leave you not achieving optimum moisture in your skin.
+It is important to use a decent moisturizer because a sub-standard cream will affect the effectiveness of the rest of your routine.
+Ineffective moisturizers risk not achieving optimum results despite all that work!

-It is also important to ensure your previous products have properly settled onto your skin before applying your moisturizer.
+Before adding a moisturizer, ensure your previous products have properly settled onto your skin.
 This generally takes a few minutes.

 Naturie Skin Conditioning Gel is an effective and affordable moisturizer that’s leading the Japanese moisturizer market.
 It famously includes hatomugi (Job’s tears) in its ingredients list, which is a naturally occurring grain that’s key to smoother, brighter, more radiant skin.